SeenLenz/SeenLenz/README.md

 - 👋 Hi, I’m @SeenLenz
 - 👀 I’m interested in Vr, Cyber Security,
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m currently learning Unity, C++ and full stack web development.
-- 📫 How to reach me cb20040621@gmail.com
+- 📫 How to reach me? -> cb20040621@gmail.com

 <!---
 SeenLenz/SeenLenz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.